DiveGearAdvice.comUpdated May 2026

 Take our quiz if you're not sure what kit to prioritise for your diving.

-The main challenge isn't the camera — it's physics.
+The challenge for any underwater camera is physics, not resolution.
 Water absorbs light, particularly red wavelengths, so everything looks blue/green at depth.
-UK water compounds this with particulate matter that creates backscatter when you use a torch or strobe.
+UK water compounds this: particulate matter in the water column creates backscatter when you use artificial lighting, and visibility at many UK shore sites averages 5-8m.

 The GoPro Hero 13 is waterproof to 10m without any case or housing.
-For recreational divers spending most of their time between 5-25m, you'll need housing for deeper work — the Protective Housing for around £70.
-But for shallow reef dives, snorkelling, and anything under 10m, just strap it to your wrist and dive.
+For recreational divers spending most of their time between 5-25m, you'll need the Protective Housing (around £70) for deeper work.
+For shallow reef dives, snorkelling, and anything under 10m, just strap it to your wrist and dive.

 5.3K60 video is overkill for most use cases, but it means you can crop heavily in post and still have excellent quality.
-The HyperSmooth stabilisation makes handheld footage usable.
+The HyperSmooth stabilisation makes handheld footage usable even in current.

-The accessory ecosystem is the other major advantage.
-Every dive shop and online retailer stocks GoPro mounts, trays, lights, and housings.
+The accessory ecosystem is the strongest argument for GoPro.
+Every dive shop and online retailer stocks mounts, video trays, lights, and wet lenses.
+You can start minimal and add components as your photography develops without replacing the camera.

-Pros: No housing to 10m, 5.3K video, HyperSmooth, massive ecosystem, affordable Cons: Fixed wide lens, housing required below 10m, ~90 min battery
+Pros: No housing to 10m, 5.3K video, HyperSmooth stabilisation, massive ecosystem, strongest value Cons: Fixed wide lens limits macro work, housing required below 10m, around 90 minutes battery life per charge

 GoPro